Lopez4163/PersonalWebsite/README.md

 ## Credits

-- This portfolio app was created by [Your Name].
+- This portfolio app was created by Nicholas Lopez.
 - Icons used in the project are from [Font Awesome](https://fontawesome.com/).